Highland Papua: Arts and performance

 There are a lot of traditional dances that are native to the province of Papua.
 Each Papuan tribe would usually have their own unique traditional dances.

 Each Papuan tribe usually has their own war dance.
 The Papuan war dance is one of the oldest dances of the Papuan people because this classical dance has been around for thousands of years and is even one of the legacies of Indonesia's prehistoric times.
 In Papuan culture, this dance is a symbol of how strong and brave the Papuan people are.
 Allegedly, this dance was once a part of traditional ceremonies when fighting other tribes and now can be seen preserved during Baliem Valley Festival.
 The dancers who perform this dance are a group of men, the number starts from seven people or more.
 They danced to the sound of drums and war songs.
 Their movements were characteristically excited as if they were warriors heading for battle.
-The Papuan war dance is very unique, varied and energetic to indicate the heroism and courage of the Papuan people.
+The Papuan war dance is unique, varied and energetic to indicate the heroism and courage of the Papuan people.
 Apart from the dancers movements in playing the weapons they carry, the uniqueness of this dance is also seen in the dancers' clothes.